 I’ve been a loyal Bon Appétit subscriber for a little over 10 years.
 In fact, flipping through Bon Appétit is one of my favorite pastimes, complete with dog-earing pages/stories/recipes that look interesting and returning to them the next time I head out to the market.
 The November 2017 Thanksgiving edition was no exception, but it wasn’t the turkey or sides that caught my eye – it was a recipe for homemade sour patch kids!

 I’ve always had a soft spot for gummy treats and an even softer spot for candied citrus, so this seemed like a bit of a no-brainer.
-Plus, I thought if they turned out well I could take some home for my brother at Christmas (or make him some when we arrive), as it’s his favorite candy (or at least his favorite movie theater candy).
+Plus, I thought if they turned out well I could take some home for my sister-in-law (Michelle) at Christmas (or make her some when we arrive), as it’s her favorite candy (or at least her favorite movie theater candy).

-This morning on my trip to Victor Hugo I decided to load up on citrus – 4 oranges, 3 lemons, 3 limes, and 2 grapefruits (I didn’t end up doing anything with the grapefruits, so I’ll eat those later) and attempt what appeared to be a pretty simple recipe – cut fruit in half, remove all flesh, slice into 1/4 inch strips…
+This morning on my trip to Victor Hugo I decided to load up on citrus: four oranges, three lemons, three limes, and two grapefruits (I didn’t end up doing anything with the grapefruits, so I’ll eat those later) and attempt what appeared to be a pretty simple recipe – cut fruit in half, remove all flesh, slice into 1/4 inch strips…

 Then boil, boil again, boil again, then boil with sugar, cool, then toss with sugar/citric acid.